hyperledger/fabric/docs/source/private_data_tutorial.rst

 :guilabel:`Try it yourself`

-Switch back to peer0 in Org1 using the following commands.
+Switch back Org1 using the following commands.
 Copy and paste the following code block and run it inside your peer container:

 .. code :: bash